-- 4. Attach the lever of the opener to the lip on top of the bottle, and while holding the bottle firmly, slowly lift the cork straight up. - 5.
-Wipe the neck of the bottle. - 6.
-Present the cork to your guest and pour 1 ounce of wine into his or her glass.
+4. Attach the lever of the opener to the lip on top of the bottle, and while holding the bottle firmly, slowly lift the cork straight up.

+- 5. Wipe the neck of the bottle. - 6.
+Present the cork to your guest and pour a small amount of wine into his or her glass.